Fando y Lis: Reception

 Fando y Lis was released in New York City to generally negative reviews, with many critics comparing it unfavorably to Fellini Satyricon, which had recently opened.
-It was also criticized for its shock value, while acknowledging its role it surrealist media.
+It was also criticized for its shock value, while acknowledging its role in surrealist media.

+In other media

+An audio clip of dialogue from the film is featured in Agalloch's album The Mantle, at the end of the track "The Hawthorne Passage."